 Since 2010, Dunkin’ Brands has provided the Rainforest Alliance with more than $350,000 in grants to improve the lives of smallholder coffee and tea farmers in Colombia, Ethiopia, Guatemala, India and Peru.
 In 2015 and 2016, we granted funds to the Rainforest Alliance for a two-year project providing technical support to smallholder farmers in Peru.
 Thanks to training on sustainable agriculture, water treatment best practices and use of mobile technology, almost 900 farmers are now trained in the Sustainable Agriculture Network (SAN) best practices and 580 new farms in our supply chain attained Rainforest Alliance Certified™ status and are now able to display the seal on their products.

 Our DD Green Achievement™ program, launched in 2014, is designed to help Dunkin’ Donuts franchisees build sustainable, energy-efficient restaurants in the U.S. DD Green Achievement restaurants are built with energy-efficient and sustainable elements, including LED lighting to reduce energy use, high-efficiency mechanical units, water reduction features such as low-flow faucets and more.
-There are now approximately 150 DD Green Achievement restaurants around the country and we have set a goal to open 500 by 2020.
+There are now more than 190 DD Green Achievement restaurants around the country and we have set a goal to open 500 by 2020.
 Dunkin’ Brands also provides a range of tools for franchisees to maintain energy-efficient restaurants.
+For more information, please visit the DD Green Achievement page.

 Climate and Energy